The perfect place to visit for families

 The 14-hectare park is run by volunteers and entry is by donation.
 Its new Adventure Playground has two distinct areas: for under-5s and for over-5s.
 The design encourages children to use their fine and gross motor-skills – and of course, their imagination.
 There are barbecue facilities and bathrooms.
 Entry is free.
 Click here for more Marsupial Park Information.

 Just down the road from Marsupial Park is Tamworth Miniature Railway.
 Train rides operate on the third Sunday of every month for just a couple of bucks – make sure to wear enclosed shoes (no crocs).
+This venue is currently closed for the foreseeable future to help minimise the spread of COVID-19.

 Looking at a city from above offers a pause for perspective and reflection.
 The best vantage point in Tamworth is the Oxley Scenic Lookout, a picturesque spot to have a picnic and see the city and the Peel River Plain extending to the Liverpool Ranges.
 Don’t forget your camera to take snapshots of the panorama.